atlanhq/atlan-lineage-airflow/README.md

 ```

 ##### Note:- We used [dag-factory](https://github.com/ajbosco/dag-factory) to create sample YAML dags.
 We made some changes to enable support for `inlets` & `outlets` parameters.
 You can find the patched at [https://github.com/atlanhq/dag-factory](https://github.com/atlanhq/dag-factory)

-This plugin supports the [Airflow API](https://airflow.apache.org/docs/stable/lineage.html) to create inlets and outlets.
-So inlets can be defined in the following ways:
-* by a list of dataset {"datasets": [dataset1, dataset2]}
-* can be configured to look for outlets from upstream tasks {"task_ids": ["task_id1", "task_id2"]}
-* can be configured to pick up outlets from direct upstream tasks {"auto": True}
-* a combination of them

 ##### _Sample dags can be found in **examples** folder_